tchx84/Gameeky/docs/basics/src/en/index.md

 * *Move* to advance the user's character to one of four directions, e.g., to move the character to the *North*.
 * *Take* to hold an entity from the scene.
 The entity must be directly in front of the user's character to be taken, e.g., to grab the entity and move that it later.
 * *Use* to apply any effects that the entity being held might have.
-These effects affect the entities that are located right in font of the user's character, e.g., to chop some logs with an axe.
+These effects affect the entities that are located right in front of the user's character, e.g., to chop some logs with an axe.
 * *Drop* to stop holding an entity, e.g., to stop moving it.
 * *Interact* to activate any behavior from an entity.
 To interact with another entity, the entity must be located right in front of the user's character, e.g., to activate a teleport or read from signs.
 * *Rotate* to change the direction of the user's character.